-The Cardiothoracic Transplantation Laboratory in the Transplantation Biology Research Center (TBRC) at Massachusetts General Hospital is dedicated to:
+The Cardiothoracic Transplantation Laboratory in the Center for Transplantation Sciences (CTS) at Massachusetts General Hospital is dedicated to:

-Our focus on thoracic organs is predicated on the fact that the immune system responds more aggressively to heart and lung allografts than to other allografts such as kidney or liver.
+The investigations in this laboratory utilize the MHC inbred miniature swine transplant system which is unique among large animal models of transplantation.
+Our focus on thoracic organs is based on the fact that the immune system responds more aggressively to heart and lung allografts than to other allografts such as kidney or liver.
 Experimental tolerance protocols that are successful in kidney or liver recipients are typically not as effective in heart or lung recipients.
-Organ-specific research is critical to advance the field of heart and lung transplantation.
+We believe that organ-specific research is critical to advancing the field of heart and lung transplantation.

 Joren C. Madsen, MD, DPhil

 Co-Director, Center for Transplantation Sciences (CTS)

 W. Gerald and Patricia R. Austen Distinguished Scholar in Cardiac Surgery